Summer Solstice Nature Retreat

 June 23 - 28, 2020

-This is a new configuration of the retreat, including camping and commuting options, designed for deep nature practice while staying safe.
+This is a confirmed retreat, with a new configuration, including camping and commuting options, designed for deep nature practice while staying safe.*

 The Buddha lived and taught outdoors, and most of the traditions of Buddhism were developed in nature.
 Mindfulness and silence deepen our experience of nature and beauty, while intimacy with plants, animals, and the elements enhance our sense of oneness.
 On the longest days of the year, join us to hike, meditate, and experience the dharma unfolding naturally.